Ali Jita: Education

 Ali Jita started his nursery/elementary education in Shagari Quarters.
 He then did his primary and junior secondary education at Bonikam Barracks, Victoria Island, Lagos state.
 He finished his senior secondary education in Abuja.
 He furthered his studies in Federal College of Education Kano where he obtained a National Diploma in Public administration.
-He also studied Computer Science at the Intersystem ICT School where he obtained a diploma.
+He also studied Computer Science at the Intersystem ICT School where he obtained a Diploma in Computer Management.

 Career

 Most of Ali jita's songs were used in the Kannywood film industry, but some of his albums were sold out to other Hausa film Industries.
-His associates include Nazifi Asnanic, Fati Niger, Naziru M Ahmad, etc. He also collaborated with Umar M Shareef and produced a song called Mama, his latest single is the song Kano produced in 2018.
+Ali Jita also is a figure that attends for celebrating Birthdays, Weddings and Concerts across Nigeria and Africa at large.
+His associates include Nazifi Asnanic, Fati Niger, Naziru M Ahmad, etc. He also collaborated with Umar M Shareef and produced a song called Mama, he produced several singles including Sadaki, Matan Arewa, with most recent Uwargida etc. His latest single is the song Hubbi Aisha produced in 2025.
 Ali Jita's song called Love was chosen the second best Hausa music of the year 2018 by BBC Hausa.
 Ali Jita uses Ingausa musical style, a combination of Hausa and English.
 He use the style to write and sing the song.
-In 2019 he produced the official video of Arewa angel together with another Kannywood actress Rahama Sadau, he also produce another official video of the song called Love with the actress Hadiza Gabon.
-He also organise a sallah celebration.
+In 2019 he produced the official video of Arewa angel together with another Kannywood actress Rahama Sadau, he also produced another official video of the song called Love with the actress Hadiza Gabon.
+He also organised a sallah celebration.